malgebary/Azure-Route-Server-MicroHack/README.md

 ## Task 4: Remove BGP peering with CSR1, remove as-override, and advertise default route

-- Login to ***CSR*** using Azure Bastion:
-  -From Portal navigate to CSR -> Overview -> Connect -> Bastion, then fill in the Username and Password and hit Connect
+- Login to ***CSR*** using Azure Bastion: from Portal navigate to CSR -> Overview -> Connect -> Bastion, then fill in the Username and Password and hit Connect

 - Once you logged in, type `conf t` to get into configuration mode, then copy and paste the following commands: